goldchains/COMS2001-Assignment/hw1/README.md

 You probably found that it was a pain to test your shell in the previous part, because you had to type the full pathname of every program.
 Luckily, every program has access to a set of environment variables, which is structured as a hashtable of string keys to string values.
 One of these environment variables is the PATH variable.
-You can print the PATH variable of your current environment in Bash (not your homemade shell!):
+You can print the PATH variable of your current environment in Bash:
 ```
 $ echo $PATH
 /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:...